ayeshkadike/FIFA-Euro-2024-Predictor/README.md

-# FIFA-Euro-2024-Predictor
+# UEFA-Euro-2024-Predictor
-A Data Analysis Model to predict the course of the 2024 FIFA Euro
+A Data Analysis Model to predict the course of the 2024 UEFA Euro